awsdocs/amazon-rekognition-developer-guide/doc_source/security-data-encryption.md

 #### Images<a name="security-image-ear-images"></a>

-Images passed to Amazon Rekognition API operations may be stored and used to improve the service unless you have opted out by contacting [AWS Support](http://aws.amazon.com/contact-us/) and following the process provided to you\.
+Images passed to Amazon Rekognition API operations may be stored and used to improve the service unless you unless you have opted out by visiting the [AI services opt\-out policy page](http://aws.amazon.com/https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_ai-opt-out.html) and following the process explained there\.
 The stored images are encrypted at rest \(Amazon S3\) using AWS Key Management Service \(SSE\-KMS\)\.

 #### Collections<a name="security-ear-face-comparison-collections"></a>